 After being refurbished from 2007-10, the observation deck on the 42nd floor is now one of the best places to get a view of downtown Cleveland and Lake Erie.
 It’s also just a cool spot historically, since Terminal Tower has been a staple in the Cleveland skyline for more than 80 years.

-Other Cleveland spots that could be included here include the Cleveland Public Library, the Museum of Contemporary Art (MOCA) Cleveland, and the Art Deco “Guardians of Traffic” on the Hope Memorial Bridge.
+Other Cleveland spots that could be included here include the Cleveland Public Library, the Museum of Contemporary Art (MOCA), some of the bridges in The Flats, and the view of the skyline from the Superior Viaduct.
 There’s so much great architecture in Cleveland!

-Cleveland isn’t known for its green spaces, but that doesn’t mean they don’t exist.
-The Cleveland Metroparks encompass more than 20,000 acres of parkland in and around the city of Cleveland.
+Cleveland isn’t generally known for its green spaces, but it’s actually an official “Tree City!”
+Meaning there are plenty of green spaces within city limits to enjoy.
+There are some parks/parklets downtown, and the Cleveland Metroparks encompass more than 20,000 acres of parkland in and around the city of Cleveland.